 We recommend you Register your travel to Guam.
 The information you provide will help us to contact you in an emergency.

 Natural disasters, severe weather and climate

 The monsoon season is from June to December.
 Guam experiences tropical storms and typhoons throughout the year, especially in August, which can cause flooding, landslides and other disruptions to services.
 The direction and strength of typhoons can change with little warning.
-Up-to-date information can be obtained from the World Meteorological Organisation Severe Weather Information Centre, the Humanitarian Early Warning Service and the Joint Typhoon Warning Centre.
+Up-to-date information can be obtained from the World Meteorological Organisation Severe Weather Information Centre, the Global Disaster Alert and Coordination System. and the Joint Typhoon Warning Centre.
 In the event of severe weather you should monitor these websites and other local sources of information.

 In the event of an approaching typhoon, you should identify your local shelter.
 We encourage Australians in affected areas to follow the instructions of local authorities and monitor the media for the latest developments.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 The typhoon could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe typhoon may not be available to all who may choose to stay.
 Familiarise yourself with your hotel or cruise ship evacuation plans.
 You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see our Severe weather page.

 Guam is also subject to earthquakes.
 If a natural disaster occurs, follow the advice of local authorities.